nebula643/Office-Tool-docs/docs/deploy/basic-settings.md

 If the installation shows an error, you should check and fix the problems before deploying.

 Clicking `Reset` clears the information and resets the source path to default value, and no longer uses the local source for deployment.

-## Office version

-This setting is located in *Advanced settings - Installation settings*.

-The latest available version of Office is installed by default.

-If you need to install a historical version of Office, you can click the Refresh button on the right to get all available versions of Office.

-If you have downloaded Office installations, the versions of all Office installations under the corresponding channel are displayed here.

-## Source path

-This setting is located in *Advanced settings - Installation settings*.

-By default, the Office deployment tool fetches the Office installation files from the Office CDN.
-If you have the Office installation, you should select the file in the `Installation files manage` instead of writing the path here.

-If you are using SMB to share Office installation, you can write the SMB path here, and you should also specify the version of Office.

-When using an existing installation, you should also make sure that the channel corresponds to the Office installation.

-**In download mode, this property is used to define where to save the files.**

-## Application preferences

-`Application preferences are data provided by Microsoft, these texts are machine translated and may contain some grammatical errors.`

-The function allow you defines application preferences for Office Apps, including VBA Macro notifications, default file locations, and default file format.

-You can apply new application preferences to client computers that already have Office installed.
-Click "Applying preferences for Office applications" in the "View XML code" submenu.

-The app preferences are applied to all existing users of the device and any new users added to the device in the future.
-If you apply application preferences when Office apps are running, the preferences will be applied when Office is next restarted.

-## Other options

-The other options are described in detail in the [Microsoft docs](https://docs.microsoft.com/en-us/deployoffice/office-deployment-tool-configuration-options), they are used in the same way.